srinathmahto/Timeseries_project/README.md

 could silently bypass my classification logic and produce incorrect analytical results without causing the pipeline to fail.

 That is exactly the type of issue I would prioritize monitoring in production.

+## Assumptions

+1. Sensor statuses (NULL, NA, NaN) were treated as bad readings.
+2. NDVI values outside [-1,1] were considered invalid and removed.
+3. Readings without matching parcel metadata were excluded during enrichment.
+4. Date values represented valid observations regardless of source format.

+## Additional production enhancements:

+- Store data in Delta Lake format.
+- Enable schema enforcement and schema evolution.
+- Implement partitioning by date.
+- Add unit tests and data validation tests.
+- Use orchestration tools such as Airflow or Databricks Workflows.

+ ## AI Assistance

+I used ChatGPT,Gemini and Databricks Genie as a productivity tool during the assignment to:

+- Validate PySpark syntax and transformations
+- Review data quality findings
+- Improve README structure and documentation

+All data cleaning decisions, analysis logic, and implementation choices were reviewed and finalized by me.